meteorhacks/meteorhacks.github.io/_posts/pro-meteor/2013-12-03-does-meteor-scale.md

 When serving requests to Meteor instances, a load balancer needs to be able to handle the issues presented by SockJS and _hot code reload_.
 These issues are not hard to solve so long as the load balancer can be configured to use sticky sessions--and the sticky sessions need to apply to static content, at least for the first HTML page.

-### Meteor with MongoDB Oplog
+### Meteor with MongoDB oplog

-As mentioned above, Meteor's scaling bottleneck is the use of fetching and comparing algorithm.
-There is a better approach to get realtime changes from MongoDB.
-That is with the [MongoDB Oplog](http://docs.mongodb.org/manual/core/replica-set-oplog/).
-Additionally, oplog based solution works with multiple meteor instances without much effort.
-Even, you can directly write into the database and Meteor can see the changes.
+As mentioned above, Meteor's bottleneck to scaling exists in the way it polls the database and runs an algorithm to detect and patch in any changes to the rest of the app.
+But we can get much more performance out of Meteor using the [MongoDB oplog](http://docs.mongodb.org/manual/core/replica-set-oplog/).
+An oplog-based solution works with multiple Meteor instances without much effort.
+You can even write directly to the database outside of Meteor, and Meteor will notice the changes.

 Oplog integration removes the bottleneck of MongoDB polling.

 MongoDB's oplog is a log that records every database write operation.
-It's so reliable, that it's used for MongoDB replication (**_Replica Sets_**).
+It's so reliable that it's used for MongoDB replication (_Replica Sets_).
 Also, the oplog is a [capped collection](http://docs.mongodb.org/manual/core/capped-collections/), which can be configured to have a fixed size and can be tailed.
-[Tailing](http://docs.mongodb.org/manual/tutorial/create-tailable-cursor/) nature of the oplog can be used to capture database changes in real-time.
+Oplog [tailing](http://docs.mongodb.org/manual/tutorial/create-tailable-cursor/) can be used to capture database changes in real-time.

 See following illustration to see how Meteor gets database changes with the oplog.
 ![Real-time Changes with oplog](https://i.cloudup.com/Qrw3Ezy2DE.png)

 ### Smart Caching

 It's a good idea to put a caching server in front of Meteor.
 This will reduce the load on Meteor to serve static content.
-Node.js (where Meteor runs) [**_does not_** work well](http://www.quora.com/Node-js/What-are-the-disadvantages-of-using-Node-js-for-handling-static-resources/answer/Vineet-Markan) when it comes to static file serving, so using a caching server improves performance.
+Node.js (where Meteor runs) [**does not** work well](http://www.quora.com/Node-js/What-are-the-disadvantages-of-using-Node-js-for-handling-static-resources/answer/Vineet-Markan) when it comes to static file serving, so using a caching server improves performance.

-The caching server should not cache the first HTML page loaded from Meteor into the browser.
-This is the only HTML content Meteor loads, and it contains a JavaScript variable called `serverId` that is used to compare versions in _hot code reload_ logic.
+The caching server shouldn't cache the first HTML page loaded from Meteor into the browser.
+This is the only HTML content Meteor loads, and it contains a JavaScript variable called _serverId_ that is used to compare versions in _hot code reload_ logic.

 ### Improved Application & MongoDB Performance

 Fixing the most common performance issues helps a lot in the scaling process.
-The first thing to optimize is adding proper database indexes.
+The first thing to optimize is database indexes.
 Meteor doesn't auto-magically add indexes--they need to be added explicitly.
 Indexes can provide a large performance gain.

 Subscriptions and queries can also be optimized, with notable performance gains.